A tennis match is going on

 The third is the summer clay season that takes place in Europe after Wimbledon.
 The most important claycourt season is the Spring season which leads up to and includes the French Open at Roland Garros.

 The French Championships was first held in 1891 in Paris on sand courts and was only open to members of French clubs.
-In 1925, the French Championships was opened to all amateurs internationally and was held at the Stade Francais in Sant-Cloud.
+In 1925, the organizers opened the French Championships to all international amateur players, and they hosted the tournament at the Stade Francais in Sant-Cloud.

-After the four Musketeers (Rene Lacoste, Jean Borotra, Henri Cochet and Jacques Brugnon) won the Davis Cup in 1927 France decided to defend the cup in 1928 at a new stadium to be built at Porte d’Auteuil.
+After the four Musketeers (Rene Lacoste, Jean Borotra, Henri Cochet and Jacques Brugnon) won the Davis Cup in 1927, France decided to defend the cup in 1928 at a new stadium that they would build at Porte d’Auteuil.

 This was named after the famous pioneering aviator Roland Garros.
 The French Championships has remained at Stade Roland Garros ever since and become a famous Grand Slam.